Robert Coates (actor): Actor

-Robert Coates was born in Antigua in the West Indies, the only surviving child of a wealthy sugar planter, Alexander Coates, and his wife Dorothy.
-He was educated in England, and on returning to Antigua took part in amateur dramatics.
+Robert Coates was born in Antigua in the West Indies, the only surviving child of wealthy sugar planter Alexander Coates and his wife Dorothy.
+He was educated in England, and on returning to Antigua took part in amateur acting.
 When he inherited his father's estate and a large collection of diamonds in 1807, he moved to Bath, England, where he lived as a man of fashion.
-He eventually drew the attention of the manager of the Theatre Royal, Bath and had begun to appear in plays in 1809, though not as a professional actor.
+He eventually drew the attention of the manager of the Theatre Royal, Bath and began to appear in plays in 1809, though not as a professional actor.

-Later he appeared in Romeo and Juliet in the part of Romeo – in a costume of his own design.
-The costume had a flowing, sky-blue cloak with sequins, red pantaloons, a vest of white muslin, a large cravat, and a plumed "opera hat," according to Captain Rees Howell Gronow – not to mention dozens of diamonds – which was hardly suitable for the part.
-The garments were too small for Coates and caused him to move stiffly, and at some point, the seat of his pants split open.
-The audience roared with laughter.
+Coates soon appeared in Romeo and Juliet in the part of Romeo, wearing a costume of his own design.
+The costume had a flowing, sky-blue cloak with sequins, red pantaloons, a vest of white muslin, a large cravat, and a plumed "opera hat", according to Captain Rees Howell Gronow.
+It also included dozens of diamonds, which was highly unsuitable for the part.
+The garments were too small for Coates and caused him to move stiffly, and at one point the seat of his pants split open, which caused the audience to roar with laughter.
+During his first performance of Romeo & Juliet, he pulled out his snuff box in the middle of a scene and offered some to the occupants of a box.
+Then, during Romeo's death scene, Coates carefully placed his hat on the ground for a pillow and used his dirty handkerchief to dust the stage before lying on it.
+Finally, at the invitation of the audience, he acted out Romeo's death twice—and was about to attempt a third before his Juliet came back to life and interrupted him.

 Despite this ridicule, Coates went on to tour the British Isles.
-If a theatre manager would hesitate to let him show his talents, he would bribe them.
+If a theatre manager hesitated to let him display his dubious talents, he would bribe them.
 Managers, in turn, often called in the police in case things went seriously wrong.

 Robert Coates, "The Caricaturist General", 1812.